Aaron-Bopp/TIM/40_Evergreens/What are the starter types of note taking.md

 aliases:
   - null
 tags: node/evergreen
-sr-due: 2021-12-17
+sr-due: 2021-12-23
-sr-interval: 3
+sr-interval: 2
-sr-ease: 210
+sr-ease: 190
 ---

 #### [[What are the starter types of note taking]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+Note taking is a spectrum from purely reproductive to purely productive.

-[[conceptual notes]] notes that are purely taken on individual concepts [[sequential notes]] notes that are taken in the sequence of the thing they are notating like a lecture or book transformative notes: notes that transform the material into things like questions and answers or prompts
+[[Conceptual notes]] notes that are purely taken on individual concepts [[Sequential notes]] notes that are taken in the sequence of the thing they are notating like a lecture or book transformative notes: notes that transform the material into things like questions and answers or prompts

 ### <hr class="footnote"/>

-**Status**:: #EVER/SEED
+**Status**:: #EVER/SEED/WATER
 *edited `=this.file.mtime`*

 **Topics**::  [[language]], [[knowledge work]]